ProterMx/sigami_base/README.md

 WordPress Skeleton
 ===================

-This WordPress Theme is a combination of 320Press WordPress Boostrap and Roots theme.
+This WordPress Theme is a combination of 320Press WordPress Boostrap, Roots Theme and Custom code.

-I read all code of both themes and got the best from them.

 GETTING STARTED
 _______________